Seven Tennessee Sites Added to the National Register of Historic Places

 Sites recently added to the National Register of Historic Places include:

-Links to each of the completed nomination forms can be found in the site descriptions listed above.
-For more information about the National Register of Historic Places or the Tennessee Historical Commission, please visit the website at www.tnhistoricalcommission.org.
+For more information about the National Register of Historic Places or the Tennessee Historical Commission, please visit the Web site at www.tdec.net/hist.